 As for hotels..I tend to use hotels.com but is you look at premier inn and travel lodge, they have offers, so if you book in advance(maybe too far currently), it's very reduced.
 Choose to stay central so you don't have to travel every day from the outskirts of the city.

-Lastly, have fun! almost 3 years ago
+Lastly, have fun! about 3 years ago

 Great answers from Elsa.